 2. If appropriate, law enforcement will be notified of the policy violation by the member of the public and may be asked to provide an escort to remove the member of the public from the school location.

 VII.
-REPORTS OF DANGEROUS WEAPON INCIDENTS IN SCHOOL ZONES
+REPORTS OF DANGEROUS WEAPON AND ACTIVE SHOOTER INCIDENTS IN SCHOOL ZONES

-The charter school must electronically report to the Minnesota Commissioner of Education incidents involving the use or possession of a dangerous weapon in school zones, as required under Minnesota Statutes, section 121A.06.
+A. The charter school must electronically report to the Commissioner of the Minnesota Department of Education incidents involving the use or possession of a dangerous weapon in school zones, as required under Minnesota Statutes, section 121A.06.

+B. The school district must electronically  file an after-action review report for active shooter incidents and active shooter threats to the Minnesota Fusion Center as required under Minnesota Statutes, section 121A.06.

+1. "Active shooter incident" means an event involving an armed individual or individuals on campus or an armed assailant in the immediate vicinity of the school.

+2. "Active shooter threat" means a real or perceived threat that an active shooter incident will occur.

+[NOTE: The 2025 Minnesota legislature enacted the addition to 2.c (Session Law Chapter 35)].

 Legal References: Minn.
 Stat. § 97B.045 (Transportation of Firearms)